 When the technical interview is over, take a breath: you made it through!
 There are a few things you can do to follow up, but for the most part, it’s just a waiting game now.

 - Keep some emotional distance from the process.
-“Expect to get rejected a lot, and it's important to not view it as personal judgement,” advises Chris.
+“Expect to get rejected a lot, and it’s important to not view it as personal judgment,” advises Chris.

 - Even if you don’t get the job, have the perspective that the interview was great practice for the future.
 If it was your first one, now you know what to expect from a technical interview!
 Glean insights from the experience and use them to propel yourself forward.

-- Send a short and sweet thank you email to the recruiter/hiring manager within 24 hours of the technical interview.
+📧 Send a short and sweet thank you email to the recruiter/hiring manager within 24 hours of the technical interview.
 Ask if there is anything else they need from you, or if there is anything about your interview that gave them pause so you can address it, if possible.

 Now that we’ve gone over what happens in a technical interview, let’s backtrack a little and go over the very first step: how to prepare for a technical interview!

 There’s a lot that goes into preparing for a programming interview.
 Technical interview preparation is more than thinking up clever answers to “what is your greatest weakness,” after all!
 Learning how to prepare for technical interview questions may require a bit of a time investment, but it’s well worth it.